cyclus/cyclus.github.com/source/cep/cep2.rst

 The purpose of the domain models concern is to provide interesting, accurate, and relevant models of various aspects of the fuel cycle.
 These aspects are often the technical meat of the fuel cycle analysis.
-However, they may be mathematically separated from resource exhange.
+However, they may be mathematically separated from resource exchange.
 This concern ensures that those mathematical separations remain distinct in the software.
 There are a number of domain models which are pertinent to fuel cycle calculations: